 Public Access Points are agencies throughout Nebraska that assess and refer homeless people to the most appropriate housing program and/or community resources, including the Rapid Rehousing programs.
 The Public Access Points are part of Nebraska's Coordinated Entry System which is a process designed to ensure that individuals and families with the highest vulnerability, service needs, and lengths of homelessness receive top priority in housing placement.

-For further information on the Coordinated Entry System, see the following:
+Select the appropriate link below for further information on the Coordinated Entry System.

 Public Access Points: